josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🪆_Narrative_Interference/🔥_narrative_air_gaps.md

 It is driven by:

 > unresolved curiosity under pressure

 If that curiosity is not satisfied clearly and quickly:

-> it will be satisfied emotionally—and that version will spread.
+> it will be satisfied emotionally — and that version will spread

+---

+## 🌌 Constellations
+🧠 🔍 🔥 🧩 — diagnostic model of narrative ignition and propagation dynamics

+---

+## ✨ Stardust
+narrative gaps, curiosity dynamics, misinformation spread, cognitive tension, narrative capture, emotional escalation, conspiracy formation, cultural misinterpretation, information voids, network amplification

+---

+## 🏮 Footer

+Narrative air gaps & curiosity capture is a living node of the Polaris Protocol.
+It defines the mechanism by which unresolved curiosity converts into emotionally charged narratives and scales across networked systems.

+> 📡 Cross-references:
+>
+> - Big Picture Protocols — systemic models of narrative behaviour
+> - Survivor Tools — applied countermeasures and communication strategies

+Survivor authorship is sovereign.
+Containment is never neutral.

+Last updated: 2026-03-23